kkazala/spfx-Panel/README.md

   - **gulp serve --nobrowser**
   - debug

+  See [Debugging SPFx 1.13+ solutions](https://dev.to/kkazala/debugging-spfx-113-solutions-11cd) on creating debug configurations.

 ## Features

-Opening and closing Panel is a no-brainer as long as it is controled by a higher component.
+Opening and closing Panel is a no-brainer as long as it is controled by a parent component.
 In the case of ListView Command Set, controlling Panel state requires slightly more effort.

 This extension illustrates the following concepts:

 - Panel component with (optionally, recommended) Error Boundary
-- Logging using  @pnp/logging Logger
+- Configurable logging using  @pnp/logging Logger
+- Example component using Panel, with a Toggle control to optionally refresh the page when the panel is closed

 ### React Error Boundary